 - The roof slope of your dormer should be minimum 4-in-12.
 If its flatter, the wall of the dormer will appear disproportionately tall, creating a highly unbalanced design.

-- It is best to avoid building something than runs the whole length of the house.
-These types of additions look strange, because they are mistaken for being the main roof.
+- It is best to avoid building an oversized dormer than runs the whole length of the house.
+These types of dormer additions look strange, because they are often mistaken for being the main roof.
 Instead, nest the dormer within the eaves of the main roof, so it clearly looks like a subordinate structure.

 - Contact 3-4 local pros to get free estimates and design suggestions.
 This way you will be able to choose the best price and a contractor who you feel comfortable entrusting such a huge project.

 Benefits of a shed dormer additionHere are the biggest advantages homeowners enjoy when they decide to add a dormer on their roof or unused attic.

 1. More living space: on average, a shed dormer can add about 200-250 sq. ft. of living space to your house.
 The beauty hear that you are not only adding more width, but height as well.
 This is ideal if your family is expanding, or you need a guest room.
 Most people choose to build a dormer with a bathroom, so this new room becomes completely functional and convenient for all types of uses.

 2. Extra light: a dormer is a relatively small space with windows and skylights.
 Therefore, its becomes one of the brightest areas of the home, perfect for a small library, home office, or bedroom.

 3. Improved curb appeal: a well designed shed dormer can actually add a lot of visual interest to an otherwise dull and boring roof line of a gable or cape style home.
 This can make a big difference if you ever plan to sell your house, as first impressions can make or break a sale.